 I’m a stage IV cancer patient.
 I fight to live, but every day I also fight to breathe.
 In 2017 I learned that my uterine cancer distantly metastasized from my uterus to my left lung.
 It didn’t spread, it jumped.

-The doctors offered me “the last resort” when nothing else works, a new immunotherapy that wouldn’t cure me but it could prolong my life.
-And if my cancer stops responding to the treatment I am on, there is not another treatment to try.
+The doctors offered a last resort - a new immunotherapy that wouldn’t cure me but could prolong my life.
+And it has.
+It’s been over three years since I was told my time left was limited.
+But cancer is still a constant in my life.
+If my cancer stops responding to the treatment, there is not another treatment to try.
 My life shows the need for more research for better early detection, treatment and cures for lung cancer.

-While the new treatment I am on has given me more time to spend with my family, including my four children, it has not come without costs.
-Every year I start with an established debt of minimum $20,000.
-While I am not cured, as long as I have my infusion every three weeks, my cancer is not spreading.
-That’s my out of pocket cost to prolong my life and fight cancer.
-Every day I face the imperative need for quality affordable health insurance, to be able to l access without such an economic burden the quality, holistic care that has extended my life.
+While this treatment has given me more time to spend with my family, including my four children, it has not come without costs.
+Every year I start with an established minimum debt of $20,000.
+I need infusions every three weeks to prevent my cancer from spreading.
+I am paying out of pocket to fight my cancer and prolong my life.
+I am an example of the need for quality affordable health insurance in this country and I know I’m not the only person who faces decisions like this.
+It is imperative that all individuals have access to quality healthcare without such an economic burden.